Rosohalex/imdb-test-automation/README.md

 ## Test Scenario
 1. Open imdb.com
-2. Search for "QA"
+2. Search for "QA" with the search bar
-3. Save the first title from dropdown
+3. When dropdown opens, save the name of the first title
-4. Click on first result
+4. Click on the first title
-5. Verify page title matches saved title
+5. Verify that page title matches the one saved from the dropdown
-6. Verify more than 3 cast members
+6. Verify there are more than 3 members in the "top cast section"
-7. Click on 3rd cast member
+7. Click on the 3rd profile in the "top cast section"
-8. Verify correct profile opened
+8. Verify that correct profile have opened